Sage-Bionetworks/BridgeDocs/_articles/consent.md

 ### Scenario 3: Consent before creating a Bridge account

 In some scenarios you may wish for users to consent before downloading your app.
 For example, Sage Bionetwork's mPower app has [a web-based consent process](https://parkinsonmpower.org/study/intro) that users can complete before downloading the app.
 In this scenario, users do not make an account before they give consent.
-To support this, Bridge has the "intent to participate" API (currently this service only supports phone-based accounts).
+To support this, Bridge has the [intent to participate API](/swagger-ui/index.html#/IntentToParticipate/submitIntentToParticipate) (currently this service only supports phone-based accounts).

 The workflow is as follows:

 - The user navigates to a consent web site, and agrees to consent by giving their telephone number;
-- The website detects it is not embedded in an app, and sends the consent to the [intent to participate](/swagger-ui/index.html#/Consents/createConsentSignature) api;
+- The website detects it is not embedded in an app, and sends the consent to the [intent to participate API](/swagger-ui/index.html#/Consents/createConsentSignature);
 - The Bridge server responds by sending an SMS message to the user with a link to download the app (the message content is configurable in the Bridge Study Manager);
 - The user clicks on the link, downloads the app, and opens it;
 - When the app is opened, it asks again for a phone number;
-- The app takes the user's phone number and signs up for an account, then requests an SMS link at the same phone number in order to sign in to the app;
+- The app takes the user's phone number and [signs up](/articles/authentication.html#phone-only-sign-up) for an account, then requests an SMS link at the same phone number in order to [sign in](/articles/authentication.html#phone-only-sign-in) to the app;
 - The user clicks on the link which opens up the app.
 The app extracts a token in the link to complete sign in via a phone number;
 - On sign in, the system detects that the user has already submitted an intent to participate under that phone number, and completes the consent process without further intervention by the user.
 The sign in request thus returns a 200 HTTP status response and a consented session.

-This sequence of events can also support cases where the user downloads and installs your app without visiting your consent website... as is possible once you publish your app in an app store.
+This sequence of events can also support cases where the user downloads and installs your app without visiting your consent website... as is possible once you publish your app in a public app store.

-- The user downloads your app from the app store
+- The user downloads your app from the app store;
 - When the app is opened, it asks for a phone number;
 - The app takes the user's phone number and signs up for an account, then requests an SMS link at the same phone number in order to sign in to the app;
 - The user clicks on the link which opens up the app.
 The app extracts a token in the link to complete sign in via a phone number;